NORKA

 Standing left to right: Mural, Alvina and Margaret Freida sitting.
 Courtesy of Louis Schleuger.

-Elizabeth Schleucher married Henry Fehrer née Heinrich Fuhrer 10 February 1887 in Norka, Russia.
-According to Henry’s obituary, he was born 25 April 1863 in Norka, Russia and was a son of Elisabeth [maiden name unknown] and Adam Fehrer.
-Elisabeth and Heinrich and children immigrated to America on 21 November 1899.
+Elizabeth Schleucher married Henry Fehrer (Heinrich Fuhrer) on 10 February 1887 in Norka, Russia.
+According to Henry’s obituary, he was born on 25 April 1863 in Norka, Russia, and was a son of Elisabeth [maiden name unknown] and Adam Fehrer.
+Elisabeth, Heinrich, and their children immigrated to America on November 21, 1899.

 Schleicher/Schleucher/Schleuger Families